Document Type | Modernised |

 I much rejoice to hear so good news as this.

-Enter Commons Cry running; [he says] in speak this verse and go out again hastely.
+Enter Commons Cry running in, speaks this verse and go out again hastely.

 Commons Cry.